Idearealm/CollaborateIQ/README.md

 [Report Bug](https://github.com/Sundhar22/CollaborateIQ/issues/new?template=bug_report.md) |
 [Request Feature](https://github.com/Sundhar22/CollaborateIQ/issues/new?template=feature_request.md)

 CollaborateIQ is an innovative open-source platform that bridges the gap between problem-owners and solution-providers.
-Our platform automatically analyzes and groups similar challenges, enabling efficient problem-solving through community collaboration.
+Our platform automatically analyzes and groups similar challenges, enabling efficient problem-solving through community collaboration, we are also trying to implement many ways to provide the solution for the problem.

 ## 💬 Community